Marsham Towers

-The Marsham Towers were three towers at the corner of Marsham Street and Great Peter Street in Westminster, London.
+The Marsham Towers were three government buildings at the corner of Marsham Street and Great Peter Street in Westminster, Greater London.
 They served as the headquarters of the Department of the Environment.

 Redevelopment

 The redevelopment of the site was long planned.
-The site was originally a gas works and had first included two gas holders (built 1875), renovated in World War 2 for use as bomb shelter 'citadels' - the North Rotunda and the South Rotunda.
-A new 'steel-framed building' was also added in 1940–41.
+The site was originally a gas works and had first included two gas holders (built 1875), renovated in World War 2 for use as bomb shelter 'citadels'—the North Rotunda and the South Rotunda.
+A new 'steel-framed building' was also added in 1940/41.
 Both rotundas were designed to survive the impact of a 500 lb bomb and had 12 ft concrete roofs.
 In 1943 the lowest level of the North Rotunda (codenamed Anson) was kitted out as the reserve to the Cabinet War Rooms.
 The previous reserve Paddock in Dollis Hill was seen to be unsatisfactory and too far from Whitehall.